 Defense pattern: the flag itself IS the audit signal.
 Auditors and compliance officers see "this endpoint had unverified tunnel traffic during the audit window" and can require remediation.

-AiEGIS sensors run as a privileged service (LocalSystem on Windows, root LaunchDaemon on macOS).
+aiegis sensors run as a privileged service (LocalSystem on Windows, root LaunchDaemon on macOS).
 An attacker who has already achieved kernel-level code execution can stop the service or feed it false events.
 We document this as out of scope for v0.5.

 What still works: a SYSTEM-level service is harder to disable than a user-level process.
 The watchdog detects soft-disable scenarios (process running but not capturing) and flags them in the audit log.
 Stale-detect alerts surface in the customer dashboard within 30 minutes.